parthindia47/sniffer_bot/README.md

 =================================================

-### fetching data from coinmarketcap and creating twitter data base.
+### Fetching data from coinmarketcap and creating twitter data base.

 we use coin market cap to get twitter account details.
 We need to refreash our coin list and twitter account time 2 time.